-The new development will be a stunning addition to the UWA campus and has been designed to promote a stimulating and creative living environment for scholars and rising research stars.
+The new development is a stunning addition to the UWA campus and has been designed to promote a stimulating and creative living environment for scholars and rising research stars.

-Forrest Hall will enhance the collegiate environment through an appealing, tranquil and stimulating design of architectural significance, whilst enhancing and respecting the quality of the campus and the natural beauty of the adjacent Swan River.
+Forrest Hall is enhancing the collegiate environment through an appealing, tranquil and stimulating design of architectural significance, whilst enhancing and respecting the quality of the campus and the natural beauty of the adjacent Swan River.

 Forrest Hall has been made possible by the philanthropic donation of Andrew and Nicola Forrest, who in 2013, made the largest single donation in Australian history of $65 million to attract the best minds to Western Australia.

-$15 million of this donation was provided for Forrest Hall, with the remaining $50 million to be used to establish the Forrest Research Foundation, to fund scholarships and postdoctoral fellowships across all five WA universities.
-In May 2017, Andrew and Nicola Forrest announced they would donate a further $65 million to the University which will be used to expand the Forrest Research Foundation.
+The majority of this donation was used to establish the Forrest Research Foundation, to fund scholarships and postdoctoral fellowships across all five WA universities.
+In May 2017, Andrew and Nicola Forrest announced they would donate a further $65 million to the University which would be used to expand the Forrest Research Foundation.